narang99/nabs/README.md

 Tools like `bazel` are extremely feature-rich, fast and provide some amazing qualities (like hermeticity).
 They are however, built for scale, where you have a dedicated engineering team taking care of it.
 They give the fast monorepo experience at scale.
 `nabs` is not meant for those use-cases. `nabs` is for mid-sized engineering teams, who just want a simple monorepo setup while using existing tooling and infrastructure.

-The main benefit I saw from a monorepo is that we could change all the code in one PR.
-Raising multiple PRs is a big velocity killer.
-I generally prefer all code to be in the same repo.
-This works well for sometime, until your tests and pipelines start taking a long time.
-Or you now have multiple applications/services in the same monorepo (whose deployment should be done independently)

-This is where `nabs` can come in.
-The only explicit goal of `nabs` is to track dependencies, it is neither a build executor, nor a test runner, nor a remote execution framework. `nabs` does not care about purity, it does not force any ideology on you.
+The only explicit goal of `nabs` is to track dependencies, it is neither a build executor, nor a test runner, nor a remote execution framework.
+It's just a simple package tracker.
 An explicit goal for `nabs` is to work with current tooling.
 In your monorepo, you could add an empty `nabs.json` file and `nabs` would start tracking it as a package.
 If you have `requirements.txt` in that package, `nabs` would automatically start treating it as a python package, find all the local dependencies in your workspace and start tracking them recursively.
-Thats it, this makes it extremely trivial to add new build systems and languages.

 # Getting started